 Can you consume edibles before a flight?

-Can you fly with edibles If you possess a medical marijuana card?
+Can you fly with edibles If you have a medical marijuana card?

 Unfortunately, there are no exceptions, even if you have a medical marijuana card.